aws-samples/rss-aggregator-using-cohere-embeddings-bedrock/README.md

 # An RSS Aggregator using Cohere Embeddings for Semantic Search, and Classification

-### This project is intended for educational purposes only and not for production use.
+### This project is intended for educational purposes only and not for production use

 ## What is it?